Support Underrepresented Students in Advertising

-For Black and Indigenous People of Color (BIPOC), Historically Black Colleges & Universities (HBCU) aren’t just places to learn, they’re places of power.
+For Black and Indigenous People of Color (BIPOC), Historically Black Colleges & Universities (HBCUs) aren’t just places to learn, they’re places of power.
 HBCUs were among the first academic institutions to provide Black students access to higher education and have matriculated some of the most influential figures in their respective fields.
-The encouragement, enlightenment and growth that powers students on campuses and classrooms across HBCUs has the potential to flourish or falter.
-As it relates to advertising, between 1978-2014, the percentage of Blacks Americans that made up the advertising workforce went from five percent to merely 5.8%.
-Today, it is clear that Black people remain significantly underrepresented in the ad industry.
+The encouragement, enlightenment, and growth that powers students on campuses and classrooms across HBCUs have the potential to flourish or falter.
+Regarding advertising, between 1978-2014, the percentage of Black Americans that made up the advertising workforce went from 5% to merely 5.8%.
+Today, Black people remain significantly underrepresented in the ad industry.
 As an incubator for Black success stories, a large number of untapped Black talent can be found at HBCUs.

-By supporting HBCUs For Advertising, your organization is making a conscious decision to invest in this underrepresented community and untapped resource that will directly affect change in the representation and opportunities of Black professionals in the advertising industry.
+By supporting HBCUs For Advertising, your organization is making a conscious decision to invest in this underrepresented community that will directly affect change in the representation and opportunities of Black professionals in the advertising industry.

 How You Can Support